XVA - Constant Velocity 1

 graphs.

-We are here mostly concerned with the
+We are mostly concerned with the

 relationship between the x vs. t graph and the v vs. t graph.

-constant, (each set of graphs will have a different value for
+Each set of graphs will have a different value for

-the constant velocity).
+the constant velocity.
 Therefore, all of the accelerations

-on this page are zero, that is, 0.0 m/s2.
+on this page are zero, or 0.0 m/s2.
 So, all

 of the a vs. t graphs appear the same.
 We are not much